-The intensive curriculum consists of 118 semester hours of professionally related coursework taken during a continuous 27-month period (the part-time option requires an additional calendar year) and gives students an understanding of both the health care system within which they will work and the functions appropriate to the role of the physician assistant.
-The curriculum is divided into 13 months of didactic courses followed by 14 months of supervised clinical practice.
+The intensive curriculum consists of 117 quarter hours of professionally related coursework taken during a continuous period (the part-time option requires an additional calendar year) and gives students an understanding of both the health care system within which they will work and the functions appropriate to the role of the physician assistant.
+The curriculum is divided into a full year of didactic courses followed by an additional 15 months of supervised clinical practice.

-Training begins with three semesters of didactic education, which also integrates patient interaction in several of these earliest courses.
-The clinical training phase begins with a five-week didactic preclinical orientation, which is followed by five-week clinical rotations in medicine, surgery, obstetrics and gynecology, pediatrics, emergency medicine, and psychiatry.
+Training begins with four quarters of didactic education, which also integrates patient interaction in several of these earliest courses.
+The clinical training phase consists of six (6) five-credit, five week clinical rotations in medicine, surgery, obstetrics and gynecology, pediatrics, emergency medicine, and psychiatry.
+The clinical phase of the curriculum is completed on a full-time basis for both full and part-time students.

-The final portion of the curriculum consists of two 10-week preceptorships.
+The final portion of the curriculum consists of two, 10-credit quarter-long, primary care practica (preceptorships).
 During the preceptorship phase, each student is assigned to two primary care sites for individualized clinical training with physician preceptors.
 Training sites during the clinical year are located throughout Pennsylvania and in other states.
 Students are expected to relocate during the clinical phase and are responsible for all associated financial costs, including transportation and living expenses.